-Please refer to Note 4(g) "Financial instruments", Note 5(a) "The loss allowance of trade receivable" and Note 6(d) "Notes and accounts receivable (including related parties)" to the consolidated financial statements.
+Please refer to Note 4(g) "Financial instruments", Note 5(a) "The loss allowance of accounts receivable" and Note 6(d) "Notes and accounts receivable" to the consolidated financial statements.

-Description of the key audit matter:
+Description of key audit matter:

 The Group's accounts receivable is concentrated within certain customers, and the determination of allowance for accounts receivable relies on the management's subjective judgment.
 Therefore, the valuation of accounts receivables is one of our key audit matters.